giangalv/mir_robot_simulation/README.md

 ros2 launch mir_manual_navigation manual_control_launch.py
 ```

-* The driver automatically launches the **mir_driver mir_launch.py** to visualize the robot description on rviz2.
+* Before launcing the manual_control_launch command be sure to have the mir_launch command run.

-* The driver automatically launches a seperate **teleop** window to manually
-  move the robot using your keyboard.
+* The driver automatically launches a seperate **teleop** window to manually move the robot using your keyboard.
 And add the possibility to use whatever you want adding to the twist_mux configuration the topics.

+### NB
+For ending the programs in order to complete correctly: Close with Ctrl+c the manual control launch terminal and then the mir launch terminal.

 # Mapping on MiR